dbrattli/aioreactive/README.md

 xs = from_iterable([1, 2, 3])
 result = []

+obv = AsyncIteratorObserver()
-async with subscribe(xs) as subscription:
+async with subscribe(xs, obv) as subscription:
-    async for x in subscription:
+    async for x in obv:
         result.append(x)

 assert result == [1, 2, 3]